Katajanokka: Harbour

+The cargo harbour had become unprofitable, and the central location of Katajanokka made it a poor choice for cargo traffic.
+Rail transport to the South Harbour and Katajanokka ended on 30 April 1980.
+The last four harbour cranes were dismantled in January 1986.
+Traffic on the cargo harbour rail decreased as the South Harbour became mostly a harbour for car ferries.
+Car ferry traffic started on 9 July 1974 by the ship MS Viking 5 to Stockholm, Sweden.
+The site of the old harbour rail yard now hosts a wide avenue called Katajanokanlaituri, and many old warehouse buildings along it have been renovated into hotels and conference centres.

 Guarding the harbour area in Katajanokka was improved on 3 May 1994 to improve passport control and customs activity.
 All persons present at the harbour area had to have an identity document with a photograph with them.
 In early May 1997 the gate control of the entire South Harbour was transferred over to a security company.